 The fabric is soft and smooth with an ever-so-slightly fuzzy quality.
 This blanket comes in four sizes, including twin, queen/full, king, and baby.
 There's only one color available (white), but this may not matter if you place it between your duvet and top sheet.

 What to Look for in a Blanket

 In terms of specific materials, cotton is more likely to feel breathable and lightweight, for example, while faux fur is likely to feel fluffy and heavy.
 Wool may feel cozy to some and scratchy to others.
-Synthetic materials like polyester and microfiber may be less expensive, but they tend to trap heat, which might make hot sleepers uncomfortable.
+And while synthetic materials like polyester and microfiber may be less expensive, they tend to trap heat, which might make hot sleepers uncomfortable.

 Another key indicator of a blanket’s performance is its weight, which is typically measured in grams per square meter (or GSM).
 Blankets with a higher GSM will be heavier and warmer—the average is around 200 GSM, which is comfortable enough on its own during the summer but better as an extra layer in winter.

 Throw blankets tend to come in pretty standard sizes.
 But when you’re talking about bed blankets, size can vary a lot more.
 Many blankets come in standard bedding sizes like Queen and King, but take note that cotton blankets are prone to shrinking, so you may want to look for one that's oversized.